beckomw/codingProgress/README.md

 [^1]:My portfolio is pretty simple, I focus on the back-end to ensure things are working effectively and easy to implement saving time and money.
 I know basic front-end technologies but I prefer to work on the back-end using Java or Python.
 Most of my code is on my private cloud space.
-If you're an employer wanting to see more coding examples please ask.
+If you're an employer wanting to see more coding examples please ask for my availablity so we can schedule an interview.